-Even though getting an abortion in South Africa is legal, there are many reasons why girls and women go to illegal or ‘backdoor’ abortion providers for help.
-This is a big problem because unsafe and illegal abortions are dangerous.
+Even though getting an abortion in South Africa is legal, there are many reasons why girls and women go to illegal or ‘backdoor’ abortion providers for help which is a big problem because illegal abortions are dangerous

 What are the risks of an illegal abortion?